 - Patient participates in a clinical trial.

-- Patient is involved in treatment where a medical claim is generated.
+- The patient is involved in treatment where a medical claim is generated.

 Primary source data is essential as it provides vital information gathered through study, trial, testimonial, or other forms of direct interaction between a patient or provider and a pharma product.